f5devcentral/f5-velos-training/docs/velos_deploying_a_tenant.rst

 Expanding a Tenant within the Same Blade via webUI
 ------------------------------------------------

-Below is webUI output of a single tenant that is in the deployed and running state configured with 2 vCPU’s per slot, 7680 memory per slot, and the tenant is allowed to run on only slot1.
-The workflow below will cover expanding the tenant from 2 to 4 vCPU’s and the memory from 7680 to 14848 per slot.
+Below is webUI output of a single tenant that is in the deployed and running state configured with 2 vCPUs per slot, 7680 memory per slot, and the tenant is allowed to run on only slot1.
+The workflow below will cover expanding the tenant from 2 to 4 vCPUs and the memory from 7680 to 14848 per slot.
 Click the check box next to the tenant, and then select the **Provision** button.

 .. image:: images/velos_deploying_a_tenant/image75.png
   :align: center